Kate, Princess of Wales, apologizes for editing family photo that fueled rumors about her health

 “I wanted to express my apologies for any confusion the family photograph we shared yesterday caused,” the post said.

-In the past, the palace has issued several of Kate's family snapshots of her and Prince William with their children, Prince George, Princess Charlotte and Prince Louis.
+In the past, the palace has issued several of Kate's family snapshots featuring her and heir to the throne, Prince William, with their children Prince George, 10; Princess Charlotte, 8; and Prince Louis, 5.

 While there was no suggestion the photo was fake, AP retracted it because closer inspection revealed the source had manipulated the image in a way that did not meet AP’s photo standards.
-For instance, the photo shows an inconsistency in the alignment of Princess Charlotte’s left hand.
+For instance, it contained an inconsistency in the alignment of Princess Charlotte’s left hand with the sleeve of her sweater.

-Other major news agencies, including Getty, Reuters and AFP, did the same on Sunday.
+Other major news agencies, including Getty, Reuters, AFP and the U.K. national agency, PA, also withdrew the photo.

-Shortly before Kate's statement was issued on Monday, Britain’s national news agency said it was following suit.
-PA said it had asked Kensington Palace for clarification about the image and “in the absence of that clarification, we are killing the image from our picture service.”
+Kensington Palace said it would not release the original unedited photograph.
+And while Kate’s statement provided a measure of clarification, it looked unlikely to stop the swirl of rumor that has accelerated during her absence from public duties.

+Former BBC royal correspondent Peter Hunt said the mishandled photo release “is damaging for the royals.”

 The release of the photo followed weeks of gossip on social media about what had happened to Kate since she left a hospital Jan.
 29 after a nearly two-week stay following planned surgery.
 She hadn’t been seen publicly since Christmas Day.

-The royal family has been under more scrutiny than usual in recent weeks, because both Kate and King Charles III can't carry out their usual public duties due to health problems.

-Royal officials say Charles is undergoing care for an unspecified form of cancer, which was discovered during treatment for an enlarged prostate.
-The monarch has canceled all his public engagements while he receives treatment, though he has been photographed walking to church and meeting privately with government officials and dignitaries.

-Kate, 42, underwent surgery Jan.
-16 and her condition and the reason for the surgery have not been revealed, though Kensington Palace said it was not cancer-related.
+Kate underwent surgery Jan.
+16 and her condition and the reason for the operation have not been revealed, though Kensington Palace said it was not cancer-related.

-Although the palace initially said that it would only provide significant updates and that she would not return to royal duties before Easter — March 31 this year — it followed up with a statement last month amid the rumors and conspiracy theories by saying she was doing well and reiterating its previous statement.
+Although the palace initially said that it would only provide significant updates and that she would not return to royal duties before Easter — March 31 this year — it followed up with a statement last month saying she was doing well.

-“Kensington Palace made it clear in January the timelines of the princess’ recovery and we’d only be providing significant updates,” the palace said Feb.
-29. “That guidance stands.”

 At the time, royal aides told The Sun newspaper: “We’ve seen the madness of social media and that is not going to change our strategy.
 There has been much on social media but the princess has a right to privacy and asks the public to respect that.”